The National A-T Clinic

 - Two clinics are held each year, with BrAshA-T providing financial assistance to A-T families to enable them to attend the A-T Clinic each year

 The clinic also provides an invaluable opportunity for A-T families from across Australia to get together, share their experiences and provide support and understanding that could only be offered by families facing the same evolving challenges inherent in the A-T journey.
-Being a rare disease, and with only approximately 35-40 children in Australia living with A-T, it is comforting for families to know that they are not alone.
+Being a rare disease, and with only approximately 50 patients in Australia living with A-T, it is comforting for families to know that they are not alone.